smit1802/Port-Scanner/README.md

 # Port-Scanner
-This is a port scanner made using python to check open ports in a server.
+This is a port scanner made using python to check open ports of a server.